 - 62% were veterans

 - 65% were suffering from mental illness

-In 2015, 54% of clients entering the Benilde Hall program had the dual diagnosis of Substance Abuse and Mental Illness.
-In 2015, of the 381 men served between the Benilde Hall main campus and the Benilde Hall Safe Haven, 261 or 69% of them were Veterans.
+In 2019, 54% of clients entering the Benilde Hall program had the dual diagnosis of Substance Use Disorder and Mental Illness.
+Of the 381 men served between the Benilde Hall main campus and the Benilde Hall Safe Haven, 261 or 69% of them were Veterans.

 The Therapeutic Community of Benilde Hall

 2019 Services provided at the Benilde Hall Main Campus included:

 Housing – Transitional housing services for 65 men and long-term independent housing for 12 men.